-Why does handmade soap take weeks to cure and how long should I wait t - The Soap Coach
+Why does handmade soap take weeks to cure and how long should I wait to use it?

 Handmade soap can take weeks and even months in some cases to cure.